istio/istio.io/README.md

 To create a new patch release, you need to

 1. Run `make release-A.X.Y`, where `A.X.Y` is the name of the release.
-This target should be run ~3 days before the release if the patch is built publicly, or after the release is published if it is built privately.
+This target should be run ~3 days before the release if the patch is built publicly, or after the release is published if built privately.

-1. On the day of release, two files need to be finished:
+1. On the day of release, two files need to be completed:

     - Edit `data/args.yml` and change the `full_version` field to `"A.X.Y"`.